After further examination of the Trenton ordinance noted yesterday, it was found it will be the sixth New Jersey city to allow NJ cannabis lounges.

 She noted that Trenton thrived in past years when it was a hub for the steel industry that employed thousands and since left.
 Edwards argued that the cannabis industry could provide hundreds or thousands of jobs.

-She noted the Trenton City Council plans to hold four public forums in September in Trenton on cannabis to get public feedback on the ordinance.
+She noted the Council plans to hold four public forums in September in Trenton on cannabis to get feedback.

 “At M4MM, we want to educate the public on how to properly get into the cannabis industry,” she said.

-In addition to advocating in Trenton, Edwards has met with the CRC and the Mayor of East Orange to argue the need for a just industry.
+In addition to advocating in Trenton, Edwards has met with the CRC and the Mayor of East Orange.
+She argued the need for a just industry.